PlatONnetwork/proof_of_custody/README.md

 # Dependencies
 Besides the required lib for scale mamba, you also need to install the [mcl](https://github.com/herumi/mcl) library.

-# run the demo
+# Run the demo
-./test.sh
+./run.sh

 # Progresses (Stage I)
 1. Seperate Scale-Mamba (80%)